GreatCall, Lively Mobile: Review

 Analyst Summary: GreatCall Lively Mobile

 The Lively Mobile is the next generation replacement for the GreatCall Splash which featured heavily in many of our prior detailed comparative analyses.
-The Lively Mobile is a very good mobile medical alert, and includes fall detection and GPS location capability.
+The Lively Mobile is a good mobile medical alert, and includes fall detection and GPS location capability.

 This newer version of GreatCall's mobile medical alert is a lot more compact than the Splash.
 And a bit lighter (at 1.4 oz vs 2.0 oz for the Splash).
 But generally quite similar in concept.